 Yes.
-Managers must comply with the European Securities and Markets Authority (ESMA) Guidelines on sound remuneration policies under the Undertakings for Collective Investment in Transferable Securities Directive (Directive 2009/65/EC) (UCITS Directive) and the ESMA Guidelines on sound remuneration policies under the AIFMD, as applicable.
+Managers must comply with the European Securities and Markets Authority (ESMA) Guidelines on sound remuneration policies under the Undertakings for Collective Investment in Transferable Securities Directive (Directive 2009/65/EC) (UCITS Directive) and the AIFMD, as applicable.
 In addition, each manager must comply with CSSF Circular 10/437, which applies to all entities subject to CSSF prudential supervision.